 Linguistics Beyond Academia

-The Linguistics Career Launch (LCL) includes:
+The Linguistics Career Launch (LCL) included:

 - Company profiles: presentation/discussion focusing on a specific company